romi/romi-rover-build-and-test/README.md

 This ReadMe file gives a detailed description of the download / build / test functionality as well as configuration / build information.

+# Dependencies
+Before continuing this project assumes you have CMake, GCC and Build essentials installed.
+You'll also need to install the fluidsynth-dev package for development: **sudo apt install libfluidsynth-dev**

 ## Getting Started
 As you have probably already noticed, this repo contains a number of submodules.
 The libraries used in this project all have a a dependency on the google test suite as well as LCOV.